conoro/hugo.conoroneill.com/content/post/i-swear-the-queues-of-screaming-fans-were-out-the-door-of-roches-stores-cork.md

----
++++
-title: "I swear, the queues of screaming fans were out the door of Roches Stores Cork"
+title = "I swear, the queues of screaming fans were out the door of Roches Stores Cork" slug = "i-swear-the-queues-of-screaming-fans-were-out-the-door-of-roches-stores-cork" date = "2006-03-24T15:06:28+00:00" id = 300 comment = false
-slug: "i-swear-the-queues-of-screaming-fans-were-out-the-door-of-roches-stores-cork"
-date: "2006-03-24T15:06:28+00:00"
-tags:
-id: 300
-comment: false
----
++++

 "What's that you're wearing?"